ezsystems/ezplatform/INSTALL.md

 ### Clean installation using Setup wizard
 1. Run Setup wizard:

-    There is currently a know issue in eZ Publish 5's Symfony based stack when it comes to Setup wizard, so you will need to execute it directly from the  <eZ Publish Legacy root> by exposing that as a internal wirtual host  as well.
+    There is currently a know issue in eZ Publish 5's Symfony based stack when it comes to Setup wizard, so you will need to execute it directly from the  /eZ/Publish/5/legacy/root/ by exposing that as a internal wirtual host  as well.
-    This can be done in same way as described on doc.ez.no for Virtual host setups where "eZ Publish" path will be: <eZ Publish Legacy root>
+    This can be done in same way as described on doc.ez.no for Virtual host setups where "eZ Publish" path will be: /eZ/Publish/5/legacy/root/

 ##### Troubleshooting during Setup wizard
 You might get the following error: